Frequently Asked Questions About Academic Progress/Standing

 - To meet minimum progress, a full-time regular undergraduate student is required to maintain an average of at least 12 units passed over all quarters of enrollment.
 Only full-time quarters are considered.
 Detailed information on the minimum progress requirement can be found at http://registrar.ucdavis.edu/minprog/.

-- The first and most important step for College of Letters and Science students following dismissal will be to arrange to see an academic advisor in Undergraduate Education and Advising Dean's Office.
+- The first and most important step for College of Letters and Science students following disqualification will be to arrange to see an academic advisor in Undergraduate Education and Advising Dean's Office.
 The academic advisor will assist in providing options for becoming eligible to continue at UC Davis, satisfaction of deficiencies in summer or at another institution, or completion of the undergraduate degree at another university.
 Students in the College of Letters and Science may arrange for an academic advisor appointment at: https://appointments.ucdavis.edu.

 - What will count toward my minimum progress total?